-- health or well-being.
+- 5. A student who has an excusable absence all day or any part of the day may practice or compete in a contest the same day, provided both principal and coach or sponsor agree that participation would not jeopardize the student's health or well-being.
 If the student takes a personal day they must still be in school one-half day.
-Exceptions include earned personal days. - 6.
+If a student goes home sick the 2nd half of the day the student would not be allowed to practice or compete in a contest the same day.
+A half-day is defined as being in school by 11:30 AM.
+Exceptions include approved personal days, and medical appointments with a note from the doctor. - 6.
 A student who has an unexcused absence all day or any part of the day will not be allowed to participate in a practice, contest or performance.
 The particular practice, contest or performance may or may not be the same day as the unexcused absence.
 The principal and coach or sponsor will take into consideration extenuating circumstances.
 A coach or sponsor may require the presence of the student at practice, contest or performance even though participation will not be allowed. - 7.
 Unexcused absences from practice, contest or performance will not be tolerated.
 Disciplinary action will occur on the first and second unexcused absence and immediately following the third unexcused absence, a recommendation for dismissal will occur. - 8.
 A student has responsibility to the team, group and self to notify the coach or sponsor of any absence.
 Failure to do so in itself may be grounds for an unexcused absence. - 9.
 The student is responsible for requesting assignments for classes they will miss due to competitions prior to being absent.
-Due dates for missed assignments may not be extended. - 10.
-Listed below are some examples of inappropriate behavior that may reflect a poor attitude and may bring about disciplinary action: - A. Failure to attend practice on time. - B. Showing a lack of respect to teammates or those in authority. - C. Failure to listen when coach or sponsor is speaking. - D. Use of profane language or gesture. - E. Poor care of equipment. - F. Habitual unexcused tardies to school or during the school day. - 11.
+Due dates for missed assignments may not be extended.

+- 10. Listed below are some examples of inappropriate behavior that may reflect a poor attitude and may bring about disciplinary action: - A. Failure to attend practice on time. - B. Showing a lack of respect to teammates or those in authority. - C. Failure to listen when the coach or sponsor is speaking. - D. Use of profane language or gesture. - E. Poor care of equipment. - F. Habitual unexcused tardies to school or during the school day. - 11.
 Each student is expected to ride on transportation provided by the school to and from contests when contests are at other schools.
 A parent may request for their son or daughter to ride home with them from an away contest.
 The parent should verbally communicate the request at the event to the sponsor or coach.
-Notes signed and dated by the parent are also acceptable for giving students permission to ride home with their parent or other parents.
+Notes signed and dated by the parent are also acceptable for giving students permission to ride home with their parent(s) or other parents.
 A note must be given directly to the sponsor or coach prior to the student leaving the activity.
 If the coach or sponsor feels it is in the best interest of the team or group to ride home together, the request of the coach or sponsor should be respected. - 12.
 A student must have an emergency sheet on file in the office before participating in his or her first practice. - 13.
 There may be times when practices will require a student to provide his or her own transportation to another attendance center within the district. - 14.
-When a student has a detention to serve, the detention must be served on time before the student will be allowed to participate in any extracurricular activity.
+When a student has detention to serve, the detention must be served on time before the student will be allowed to participate in any extracurricular activity.